Kalkara: The Chapel of Our Saviour (Tas-Salvatur)

-Early historians give us the year 1487 as the most probable date in which a chapel dedicated to Jesus Christ under the title of Our Saviour was founded in the area known as "la punta sottile della Rinella".
-However, from pastoral visits that were done during the time of the Knights of the Order of Saint John, this chapel was pulled done upon order by the Grand Master Jean Parisot de la Valette during the Great Siege of 1565.
+Early historians state 1487 as the most probable date when a chapel dedicated to Jesus Christ under the title of Our Saviour was founded in the area known as "la punta sottile della Rinella".
+However, from pastoral visits that were done during the time of the Knights of the Order of Saint John, this chapel was pulled down on the orders of the Grand Master Jean Parisot de la Valette during the Great Siege of 1565.
 The given reason was that through being demolished, it would not provide any shelter for the invading Turks.

 In 1580, Claudio Abela and Davidde Burlò received permission from the Grand Master La Cassiere to build a chapel in the same site where the mentioned chapel stood.
 In this chapel, bailiff Fra Giovanni Bichi, nephew of Pope Alexander VII, was buried in 1676 after having died in a plague epidemic.

 Meanwhile, in 1680 this chapel was again rebuilt, this time to the design of the Maltese architect Lorenzo Gafà.
 The commission came from Fra Mario Bichi, who was the nephew of Fra Mario.
 The titular painting of this chapel showed the Transfiguration of Our Lord and was painted by Mattia Preti.
 Unfortunately, this painting was stolen in 1798 by the invading French, so a replacement was painted by Francesco Madiona.

 The feast of Our Saviour was celebrated annually on 6 August.
 On this day and till 1811, local bread was shared out among the villagers.
 This chapel had large amounts of land in its possession, among which the land on which Bighi Naval Hospital was built.

 The Chapel of Our Saviour served as the Parish Church of Kalkara in the 1940s, after the first Parish Church was totally destroyed in the Second World War.